April 2, 2021

 Planning board for a Cybersole livestream product event

-The point was not just to make a clever release mechanism.
+The point was never just a clever release mechanism.
 Clever is nice.
 Clever gets you a nod from three people and a headache from everyone else.
+The point was trust.
+People could see what was happening, when it was happening, and why it was not stacked against them.
+The stream gave us a live room, a shared clock, and visible energy to deliver it.

 That is what we tried to bottle.